alexandrabschwartz/code-sparse-solver/README.md

 ## solveSPARSE

 This function takes a nonlinear optimization problem with a sparsity term in the objective function as well as optional options as input.
 Within the options, you can specify, which solver for sparse problems you want to use.
 At the moment, DIRECT and RELAXATION are possible.
 The function then passes the problem on to the specified solver.
-If you want to add more solvers, you have to registerr them here.
+If you want to add more solvers, you have to register them here.

 ## solveSPARSE_direct